Exrun94/beepboop.nvim/README.md

 #### Notes
 - The loop sound can only be triggered manually with the command
-- If a user uses tmux to run multiple neovim sessions, the loop sound will only play in one session at a time
+- The plugin uses `pgrep` to detect if a looping sound is already playing
-- If the loop sound is already playing in any session, attempting to start it again will show a message
+- If a looping sound is already playing, attempting to start it again will show a message
-- For best results, use the `mpv` or `ffplay` audio player, as they have native support for looping
+- When you exit Vim or call `:BeepBoopLoopStop`, the plugin will automatically kill any running loop sound processes
-- When using `paplay` or `pw-play`, the plugin will attempt to use `mpv` as a fallback for loop sounds
+- Only one loop sound can play at a time across all Neovim instances

 ### VII.
 Plugin Compatability
 Just some notes on using other plugins that are known to or may conflict with beepboop.nvim